michael2012z/BitBible/markdown/Etheridge/files/John.md

 14. And the Word flesh was made, and tabernacled with us; and we saw his glory, the glory as of the one-begotten who (was) from the Father, full of grace and truth.

-15. Juchanon testified concerning him, and cried, and said, This is he of whom I said, that he cometh after me, and was beforeKedom, coram, ante. me, because he is anteriorKadomi, antiquus, vetus, prior, anterior. to me.
+15. Juchanon testified concerning him, and cried, and said, This is he of whom I said, that he cometh after me, and was before

 16. And from his fulness we all have received, and grace for grace.